The information from this article was sourced from The Personal MBA: Master the Art of Business. For details read the full book.

 - Finance: Generating enough profit to continue and to make your venture worthwhile.

-While we can go into immense detail on each of these stages, ultimately business is no more than these 5 processes.
+While we could go into immense detail on each of these stages, ultimately business is no more than these 5 processes.

 “A business is a repeatable process that makes money.
 Everything else is a hobby.” – Paul Freet